National Airlines Flight 27: Accident

-The flight crew initiated an emergency descent, and the aircraft landed safely at Albuquerque International Sunport 19 minutes after the engine failed.
+The flight crew initiated an emergency descent, and the aircraft landed safely at Albuquerque International Sunport nineteen minutes after the engine failed.
 115 passengers and 12 crew members exited the aircraft by using the evacuation slides.
-The plane was repaired and was later flown by Pan Am (as Clipper Meteor).
+The plane was returned to service with National Airlines after repairs (being renamed Suzanne) and was later flown by Pan Am (as Clipper Meteor).

 Casualties

-Of the 116 passengers on board, 24 people were treated by medical personnel from nearby Kirtland Air Force Base for smoke inhalation, ear problems, and minor abrasions.
+Of the 116 passengers on board, 24 people were treated by medical personnel from nearby Kirtland Air Force Base for smoke inhalation, ear problems and minor abrasions.

 One passenger was partially blown into the opening made by the failed cabin window, after it too was struck by engine fragments.
 He was temporarily retained in that position by his seatbelt.
-"Efforts to pull the passenger back into the airplane by another passenger were unsuccessful, and the occupant of seat 17H was sucked entirely through the cabin window."
+"According to a witness...efforts to pull the passenger back into the airplane by another passenger were unsuccessful, and the occupant of seat 17H was subsequently forced entirely through the cabin window."

 The New Mexico State Police and local organizations searched extensively for the missing passenger, George F. Gardner of Beaumont, Texas, who was blown out of the window.
 Computer analysis was made of the possible falling trajectories, which narrowed the search pattern.
 However, the search effort was unsuccessful.
 A ranch hand later found a pair of sunglasses and a tobacco pipe while working on a ranch near Alamo, New Mexico.
-He turned over the items to state police, where the family of the missing passenger identified them as belonging to him.
+He turned over the items to state police, and the family of the missing passenger identified them as belonging to him.

-According to one source, "Two years after the incident, construction began on the Very Large Array radio telescope.
-While building the tracks north of U.S. 60, the VLA track crew made a gruesome discovery by uncovering human remains.
-The Office of Medical Investigator was contacted and removed the remains to Albuquerque for identification and cause of death.
-After nearly a year, it was determined the skeletal remains found on the VLA north arm was that of passenger 17H of Flight 27.
-The cause of death was fairly obvious.
-The remains were returned to the family in Texas."
-However, no reports can be found from newspapers in the 1970s of the discovery of skeletal remains of the airline passenger.